-The ROI for an Image Optimizing CDN is driven by three benefits: Revenue Improvement, Streamlined Image Management, and Content Delivery Network (CDN) savings.
+The ROI for an Image Optimizing CDN is driven by three benefits: Revenue Improvement, Streamlined Image Management, and Content Delivery Network (CDN) Savings.

 We all live in a fast-paced, ‘any device’, ‘anywhere’ digital world.
 Your business has opportunities to connect with your audience richly in places and on devices that were not possible even 5 years ago.

 However, this ‘always on’ digital world also creates challenges; one of which is that your users are fickle and unless they get a highly responsive, personalized experience you’ll lose them.
-Take for example website images.
+Take, for example, website images.
 In 2016, they “accounted for 63% of an average website’s page weight”, an increase of 12% compared to 2015, reports HTTP Archive, a non-profit permanent repository of web performance information.

-If you are an e-commerce company managing 20,000+ products on your website with four images per product in three different formats having multiple resolutions per image, and two different sizes, managing the processes and infrastructure to optimally store and serve these images can be daunting.
-You can make the decision not to optimize image size and formats for various devices and connection speeds, but this often results in pages which are heavier than they need to be, a poor user experience, and then site abandonment or user dissatisfaction.
+If you are an e-commerce company managing 20,000+ products on your website with four images per product in three different formats having multiple resolutions per image, and two different sizes, managing the processes and infrastructure to store and serve these images optimally can be daunting.
+You can make the decision not to optimize image size and formats for various devices and connection speeds, but this often results in pages that are heavier than they need to be, a poor user experience, and then site abandonment or user dissatisfaction.

 Automatic >60-80% of Image Size Reduction